awsdocs/aws-cloudtrail-user-guide/doc_source/using-service-linked-roles.md

 The AWSServiceRoleForCloudTrail service\-linked role trusts the following services to assume the role:
 + `cloudtrail.amazonaws.com`

 This role is used to support the creation and management of organization trails in CloudTrail\.
-For more information, see [Creating a Trail for an Organization](creating-trail-organization.md)\.
+For more information, see [Creating a trail for an organization](creating-trail-organization.md)\.

 The role permissions policy allows CloudTrail to complete the following actions on the specified resources:
 + Action: `All` on all CloudTrail resources\.